sim-taa/advanced-state/README.md

 ### Important notes from "Product"

-- The routes **don't lose their state** by navigating the links back and forth:
+- The routes **shouldn't lose their state** by navigating the links back and forth:
   - Current position of the "B" in the wheel is maintained.
   - Current quiz question stays loaded.
   - Values inside the form are kept.